hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/snapshot-controller-5fd799f6b5   2         2         2       56d
 ```

+As part of HPE CSI driver configuration, a list of _StorageClasses_ is created that refers to the CSI driver name.
+The _PersistentVolumeClaim_ (PVCs) can then be created that uses the _StorageClass_ to dynamically provision persisten volume backed by the HPE storage systems.
+Apart from features such as dynamic provisioning, raw block volumes, inline ephemeral volumes, and volume encryption, HPE CSI driver implements and supports volume snapshot on K8s cluster.
+The common snapshot controller _snapshot-controller_ and a _VolumeSnapshotClass_, together with a list of snapshot CustomResourceDefinitions (CRDs), gets deployed and added to the cluster.

 Here is the list of _StorageClasses_ and the _VolumeSnapshotClass_ created in the cluster:

 ```markdown
 $ k﻿ubectl get storageclasses